BenoitdeKersabiec/PictionaryDTY/README.md

 A game globally end when one player hits 500 points.

 ## Setup
-Ensure you have nodeJS installed (version 10.18.0 or hire)
+Ensure you have nodeJS installed (version 10.18.0 or heigher)

 1. Clone the repository
 2. Go in the backend folder